 14. Theoretical Frameworks for Approaching Religion and Digital Media, Knut Lundby & Giulia Evolvi

 15. Ethical Issues in the Study of Religion and New Media, Mark D. Johns

 16. Theology and the New Media, Stephen Garner

-Ruth Tsuria is an Assistant Professor at the College of Communication and the Arts at Seton Hall University, USA.
-She has been named an Emerging Scholar in Religion in Society and received the inaugural Digital Religion Research Award from the Network for New Media, Religion and Digital Culture Studies for her contributions to Digital Religion studies.
+Ruth Tsuria is Assistant Professor at the College of Communication and the Arts at Seton Hall University, USA.
+She has been given an Emerging Scholar Award by Religion in Society and received the inaugural Digital Religion Research Award from the Network for New Media, Religion and Digital Culture Studies for her contributions to Digital Religion studies.

 Praise for the first edition:

 "Digital Religion is a watershed publication that documents and defines the field, one that will quickly establish itself as an essential teaching text and reference volume.
 It deftly balances more theoretical overviews with specific case studies rich in needed context and detail.
 Through its inclusion of work on Buddhist, Hindu, and other non-Western traditions, the book succeeds in the essential goal of providing genuinely global coverage of digital religion."

 Charles Ess, University of Oslo, Norway

 "Digital religion is evolving quickly from its creation.
 This network of scholars analyze in depth how people are finding their spiritual selves and community online."